kennytilton/ciWeb/README.md

 Welcome to ciWeb, a lightweight but powerful JS web development framework with Cells Inside(tm).
 Hence the "ci".

 #### Our chops
+We have done this before, and built enterprise applications this way.
+Here is [the latest](http://tiltonsalgebra.com/#).

 [Cells](https://github.com/kennytilton/cells) is a mature, largely transparent databinding library that began in 1996 as a Common Lisp library and has since been ported to Clojure/ClojureScript as [Rube](https://github.com/kennytilton/rube) and now Javascript as [jCells](https://github.com/kennytilton/jCells).
 It has been used to drive application development frameworks wrapping Macintosh [QuickDraw](https://en.wikipedia.org/wiki/QuickDraw), Windows GDT, Tcl/Tk as [Celtk](https://github.com/kennytilton/celtk), OpenGL (you read that correctly) as [Cello](https://github.com/kennytilton/Cello), Gtk as [Cells-Gtk](https://github.com/Ramarren/cells-gtk3), qooxdoo as [qooxlisp](https://github.com/kennytilton/qooxlisp), and qooxdoo mobile as [Qxia](https://github.com/kennytilton/qxia).

-#### Our roadmap
-ciWeb will involve nothing but HTML thinly wrapped, CSS and jCells.
-Then we do ciGoog to wrap Goodle Closure and ciQx to wrap qooxdoo on the client side (qooxlisp drove qooxdoo from the server).
-Not necessarily in that order.

 #### The ciWeb Design Imperatives
  * HTML and CSS shall be wrapped so thinly that we will not have to document anything other than the databinding.
 This will be [the doc](https://developer.mozilla.org/en-US/docs/Web/API) for the rest;
  * no preprocessing.
 Stackless.
 Just Javascript and jCells (itself just JS);
- * transparent databinding, reaching across the entire application model, embracing model as well as view, indeed rejecting the distinction; and
+ * transparent databinding, reaching across the entire application model, embracing model as well as view, indeed rejecting the distinction;
+ * declarative and dynamic (thanks to the formulaic databinding); and
- * fast.
-The theoretical minimum of DOM manipulation, without diffing.
+ * fast, with the theoretical minimum of DOM manipulation, without the diffing.

 #### Getting Acquainted
 Before we dig into the magic of Cells and the nitty-gritty of ciWeb, the reader might want to just follow along as I evolve a trivial bit of web work*.
 After that we will get acquainted with Cells.
 They might make more sense after you have seen how they are applied.